MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-app-page-overview.md

 Existing standalone canvas apps aren't supported for use as a custom page and the expected app structure is different.
 A standalone canvas app often has many screens with global access to all controls and variables.
 The custom page is expected to typically be a single screen with loose coupling to provide performance and co-development capabilities.

 To migrate an existing standalone canvas app, first start by identify a mapping of screens to separate custom pages.
-For each separate custom page do the following steps:
+For each separate custom page complete the following steps:

 1. Create a blank custom page from the model-driven app designer.
 More information: [Add a custom page to your model-driven app](add-page-to-model-app.md)
 1. Add a canvas app data source for data used by the screen.